YanceyOfficial/natsuha-weather/README.md

 ### `yarn build:weapp`

 Builds the app for production to the `dist` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles the app in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 The app is ready to be deployed!

 ## Privacy

-Because the following files refer to private key, those files are not uploaded to GitHub, you must create them manually.
+Because the following files refer to private key, those are not uploaded to GitHub, you must create them manually.

 ### getWoeid